Category Archives: Baden Royals

 • Wilhelm Ludwig (1732 – 1788), married Wilhelmine Christine Schortmann morganatically, had issue

 In 1738, at just ten years old, Karl Friedrich succeeded as Margrave of Baden-Durlach upon his grandfather’s death.
 Baden-Durlach was one of the branches of the ancient Margraviate of Baden, which had been divided several times over the previous 500 years.
 When the last Margrave of Baden-Baden, August Georg, died in 1771 without heirs, Karl Friedrich inherited the territory.
-This brought all of the Baden territories together once again, and Karl Friedrich became Margrave of Baden.
+This brought all the Baden territories together and Karl Friedrich became Margrave of Baden.

 Baden’s domains were widespread, and Karl Friedrich made it his mission to try and gain some of the territory in between.
 When he joined forces with Austria in the war with France in 1792, Baden had to give up his territories on the left bank of the Rhine to France.
-But a few years later, fighting along with the Russians against Napoleon, he was able to expand Baden, and the Margraviate was elevated to an Electorate within the Holy Roman Emperor.
+A few years later, fighting along with the Russians against Napoleon, he was able to expand Baden, and the Margraviate was elevated to an Electorate within the Holy Roman Emperor.

-Karl Friedrich further expanded Baden when, in 1805, he fought on the side of the French, gaining territories from the Austrian Empire.
+Karl Friedrich further expanded Baden in 1805, when he fought on the side of the French, gaining territories from the Austrian Empire.
 In 1806, he joined the Confederation of the Rhine, and upon the end of the Holy Roman Empire, Karl Friedrich declared himself sovereign, as Grand Duke of the newly created Grand Duchy of Baden.
-He continued to support the French, and in the Peace of Vienna in 1809, and gained more territory from the Kingdom of Württemberg.
+He continued to support the French, and in the Peace of Vienna in 1809, he gained more territory from the Kingdom of Württemberg.
 Through his efforts, Karl Friedrich had quadrupled the size of the Grand Duchy of Baden by the end of his reign.

 Karoline Luise of Hesse-Darmstadt. source: Wikipedia